 7. Select FWD (button on the teach pendant)

 Follow these steps to retrieve the robot joints:

 1. Select POSN (button in the teach pendant) to see the current robot position

-2. Select COORD (button in the teach pendant) to select the joins mode
+2. Select JNT on the screen or select COORD (button in the teach pendant) to select the joins mode.